Cosmetics Legal & Compliance

 - Alters appearance

-The FDA defines a cosmetic as an article intended to be rubbed, poured, sprinkled or sprayed on, introduced into or otherwise applied to the human body for cleansing, beautifying, promoting attractiveness or altering the appearance and the component parts of such an article.
+The FDA defines a cosmetic as an article intended to be rubbed, poured, sprinkled, or sprayed on, introduced into, or otherwise applied to the human body for cleansing, beautifying, promoting attractiveness, or altering the appearance and the parts of such an article.
 The term cosmetic includes skin moisturizers, perfumes, lipsticks, fingernail polishes, eye and facial makeup preparations, shampoos, permanent waves, hair colors, toothpastes, and deodorants, as well as any material intended for use as a component of a cosmetic product.
+Under the federal Food, Drug & Cosmetic Act, drugs, biologics, and medical devices require premarket FDA approval.

 Cosmetics and Misbranding